markCwatson/autocortext/README.md

-# Auto Cortext by Ascend Engineering
+# Auto Cortext by Ascend Technologies

 ## Getting Started

 To run locally, or to contribute to this project, you have to follow these setup instructions.

 ## Node